 Why This Data is Important

 You can use the above data to see how your own website is performing.
-In addition, you can use this data to see how your competitors’ websites are performing.
+Also, you can use this data to see how your competitors’ websites are performing.

 For instance, you can track what keywords your competitors are raking for.